polterguy/phosphorusfive/core/p5.exp/README.md

 Expressions consists of three basic parts

-* :x: - Signifying its an expression type
+* \:x: - Signifying its an expression type
 * Zero or more iterators, separated by "/"
 * A type declaration, being any of "?name", "?count", "?value" or "?node" (which is the default value, if no type declaration is explicitly supplied)

 If the type declaration is omitted, the type declaration is assumed to be "?node".

-Each iterator is separated by a slash (/), resembling the way XPath syntax is.
+Each iterator is separated by a slash (/), resembling the syntax of XPath.
 An iterator will react upon the results from its previous iterator, mening they're "piped" together, to create a combined result.
+Expressions are said to be "left associative" for those interested in the theory behind them - Which cimply means that the expression engine parses them from the "left to the right".

 There are 17 basic different unique iterators, that each extracts a different type of result